Head of School | SENDCO | Designated Safeguarding Lead

 I look forward to working with you all.

-My name is Mrs Kitching and I am the Class 2 teacher, as well as History and Geography coordinator, here at Connor Downs Academy.
+My name is Mrs Kitching and I am the Year 2 teacher, as well as History and Geography coordinator, here at Connor Downs Academy.
 I have been teaching since 1989 since qualifying with a BE’d Honours degree in English from the College of St Paul and St Mary in Cheltenham.
 After teaching in a number of schools in Gloucestershire, I returned to Cornwall to teach for 9 years at St Columb Major Community Primary School, a move that enabled me to be closer to my family.
 Since then I have worked in a number of schools throughout the county, teaching children of all age groups.
 I joined Connor Downs in 2011 and I am delighted to be a permanent teacher at this academy.

 Whilst my upmost priority remains the support & teaching of my class, I have also organised many events throughout the school year aimed to reinforce the teaching of History and Geography over all year groups.
 I was delighted by the enthusiasm of the pupil’s in response to Historical Fun Fridays and World Aims Week, both succeeding to broaden the children’s knowledge of the subjects whilst proving equally entertaining, particularly when all the teachers transformed into different historical characters once a week.
 I run a KS1 reading club weekly as I am an avid reader and I am keen to support children to become confident, enthusiastic and capable readers.
 I am registered to take part in standard setting for the new 2016 national curriculum tests.